Digital WORLD WATER CAMP 2027 (WWC)

-Digital WORLD WATER CAMP 2024 (WWC) is an on-line course aimed at undergraduate and graduate students with interest in environmental issues related to drinking water, wastewater, and climate adaptation.
+Digital WORLD WATER CAMP 2027 (WWC) is an online course aimed at undergraduate students, graduate students and young water professionals with interest in issues related to Drinking water, Health & Water Infrastructure and Wastewater.

 The course is associated with the International Water Association (IWA) and sponsored by The Grundfos Foundation, Danish Water Forum, and the IWA Denmark National Committee.
-The course is facilitated by VIA University College and Aarhus University in Denmark.
+The course is hosted by VIA University College, Denmark.
+Digital WWC has teamed up with world recognized water experts from The Netherlands, Cyprus and Hungary.

 What